-The 6 Best Paint Colors for Walls, Trim, Cabinets, and All-Around Awesomeness
+The Best Paint Colors for Walls, Trim, Cabinets, and More

-Now, don’t die of shock: 4 of the 6 best paint colors for walls, trim, and cabinets I’ve chosen are neutrals.
+Now, don’t die of shock: more than half of the best paint colors for walls, trim, and cabinets I’ve chosen are neutrals

 Your color-loving designer pal has chosen white, greys, and even BEIGE as her favorites!

 There is a method to my madness, I promise.
 While a dramatic blue wall color can be awesome in certain rooms (like my Dark Night bedroom below), most of the time your walls are best treated as the backdrop and not the center of attention.
 Paint is cheap, and is meant to highlight the other amazing parts of a room design.
-No one wants to invest thousands in gorgeous living room furnishings and decor only for their friends to comment on how much they loooooove that $30 wall color!
+No one wants to invest thousands in gorgeous living room furnishings and decor only for their friends to comment on how much they love that $30 wall color!
+(Insert eye-roll emoji.)

 The best deep, dark, super sexy paint color for walls: Sherwin-Williams Dark Night